asantone/jv/index.Rmd

 # Preface {-}

 Brief explanatory text about the program.
+Inventions [@inventingModAm] are useful and unique.